BarryHaworth/Goodreads/README.md

 **combine**.R - combine the matched movies&books with their respective ratings.

-**compare**.R - perform books and movie rating comparisons for movies matched with books.
+**comparisons**.R - perform books and movie rating comparisons for movies matched with books.

 Superceeded (old_code):